iocmd/hold-up/README.md

 # Hold Up [![License][LicenseIMGURL]][LicenseURL] [![NPM version][NPMIMGURL]][NPMURL] [![Dependency Status][DependencyStatusIMGURL]][DependencyStatusURL] [![Build Status][BuildStatusIMGURL]][BuildStatusURL] [![Coverage Status][CoverageIMGURL]][CoverageURL]

 `hold up` is `setInterval` with `promises`, `counter` and `error handling`.
+It runs a `function` and if it `throws` run it again with interval (defaults to 1 second) `counter` times (defaults to 5).
+If it fails, promise throws, if successed resolves.

 ## Install